Ryan-M3/minhasher/README.md

 This project also contains some of the functions I used to break the dict- ionary down into definitions for the purpose of minhashing.
 This is located in dict_parser.py.

+DEPENDENCIES:
+    main.py contains an optional dependency for the python package gutenberg which allows you to download texts from project gutenberg.
+It's probably not very important at all.

+    dict_parser.py also contains a dependency for tqdm, a library which makes progress bars in the terminal.
+Since that file isn't really that import- ant to anyone but the curious, I've not made an effort to remove that dependency.